Bertinaoz/portfolio/README.md

 [**Project Link**](https://github.com/Bertinaoz/testing-saucedemo-playwright)

-In this project, I have practiced my PlayWright testing skills by tackling various scenarios on [sauce demo](https://www.saucedemo.com/) web application.
+In this project, I have practiced my PlayWright testing skills on [sauce demo](https://www.saucedemo.com/) e-commerce web application.
+The testing includes logging in with valid and invalid credentials, adding and removing items from the cart and checking out.

 ## CV